ivory-nyc/ivory-nyc.github.io/about.md

 I like connecting with people and seeing what hair style would suit them best.

-I believe sometimes little changes in the hair can make a big difference and create a huge impact
+I believe that sometimes, little changes in the hair can make big differences and have huge impacts.

+Thank you, I hope to see you soon!